alkabharti/Low-Level-Design/Prototype Design Pattern.md

 - Creational Design Pattern
 - Used when we want to avaoid multiple Object creation of same instance, instead we copy the object to new object and then we can modify as per the need.

+Implementation :

+- Object which we are copying should provide copying feature by implementing Cloneable interface.
+- We can override clone() method to implement as per our need.

 ```java
 import java.util.*;